classic chocolate layer cake

-Here’s to Friday, and here’s to classic chocolate layer cake!
-This rich and fudgy chocolate cake tastes like the best Devil’s food chocolate cake layered with fudge frosting.
-Topped with swirls of frosting and a shower of festive sprinkles, this celebratory cake is perfect for birthdays, the weekend, and any occasion that calls for cake!
+Here’s to classic chocolate layer cake!
+This rich and fudgy cake tastes like the best Devil’s food chocolate cake layered with perfect chocolate buttercream frosting.
+Topped with swirls of buttercream, chocolate cake is perfect for birthdays, the weekend, and any occasion that calls for cake!

-A variation of my easiest chocolate cupcake recipe, this one bowl recipe comes together in minutes.
-Whisk up the one bowl fudge frosting, and you’re ready to swirl and sprinkle away!
+A variation of my easiest chocolate cupcake recipe, the one-bowl batter comes together in minutes.
+Whip up the chocolate buttercream frosting, and you’re ready to swirl away!

 - 1 1/2 cups flour